John Collins NBA Playoffs Player Props: Hawks vs. Celtics

-John Collins and the rest of the Atlanta Hawks take on the Boston Celtics in the NBA Playoffs on Tuesday, at 7:00 PM ET.
+The Atlanta Hawks, John Collins included, take on the Boston Celtics at 7:00 PM ET on Friday in the 2023 NBA Playoffs.

-In this article, we break down Collins' available prop bets, providing stats to help you figure out the best wagers to make.
+If you'd like to place a wager on Collins' props, we look at his available ones, providing some stats and trends, below.

 John Collins Prop Bets vs. the Celtics